Aligned to company strategy, Branding is the central organizing principle for decision-making, talent, and growth.

-Brands are assets which provide economic value conclusively, this we know.
-Business Week relayed recently it suspects brands account for more than one-third of shareholder value.
-Occasionally; can even be the last stable, sustainable remaining asset (if, when things go south.)
+Brands are balance sheet assets – they conclusively provide economic value.
+Business Week suspects that brands account for as much as one-third of shareholder value.
+Occasionally, sometimes they can even be the last stable remaining asset (…if / when things go south.)

-Businesses are judged on what they do – not what they say.
+Businesses are judged on what they do… not only on what they say.

-Above all else, ensure that the experience the brand is generating is consistent and inviting (i.e a repeatable quality experience).
-This is at the top of your list if you want to scale growth and reach.
+Above all else, ensure that experience your brand is authentic and consistent (read: repeatable, clear, quality experience)… This is top of the list if you seriously need to scale growth and reach.